-- (1) Column (c) is used to record salary amounts that include cash compensation earned by each NEO, as well as any amounts earned in those years but contributed into an NEO's The ODP Corporation 401(k) Plan at the election of the NEO. - (2) The dollar amounts in columns (e) reflect the aggregate grant date fair value of equity awards granted within the fiscal year computed in accordance with FASB ASC Topic 718 for stock-based compensation.
-The 2021 awards were granted under the 2021 Plan.
+- (1) Column (c) is used to record salary amounts that include cash compensation earned by each NEO, as well as any amounts earned in those years but contributed into an NEO's The ODP Corporation 401(k) Plan at the election of the NEO. - (2) The dollar amount in column (d) for Ms. Hlavinka represents a sign-on bonus pursuant to the terms of her letter agreement and sign-on bonus agreement awarded to offset equity awards forfeited from prior employer, described under the section entitled "Summary of Executive Agreements and Potential Payments upon Termination or Change in Control."
+This amount must be repaid to ODP if she does not remain employed for 12 months following her start date. - (3) The dollar amounts in columns (e) reflect the aggregate grant date fair value of equity awards granted within the fiscal year computed in accordance with FASB ASC Topic 718 for stock-based compensation.
+The 2022 awards were granted under the 2021 Plan.
 These amounts reflect the total grant date fair value for these awards, and do not correspond to the actual value that will be recognized as income by each of the NEOs when received.
-Assumptions used in the calculation of these award amounts are included in Notes 1 and 14 to the consolidated financial statements included in our 2021 Annual Report.
-For 2021, the aggregate grant date fair value of equity awards reported in column (e) reflects the grant date fair value of performance-based stock units plus the grant date fair value of time-vested restricted stock units granted to the NEOs.
-The grant date fair value of the performance-based stock units at the maximum level of achievement is \$8,999,983 for Mr. Smith, \$1,919,959 for Mr. Scaglione, \$1,679,964 for Mr. Bleisch, \$1,199,974 for Mr. Gannfors, and \$899,981. - (3) The amounts in column (f) for fiscal year 2021 reflect cash awards earned under the 2021 Annual Bonus Plan, which is previously discussed in more detail under the section entitled "The ODP Corporation 2021 Annual Bonus Plan."
-The amounts reported for fiscal year 2021 were based on fiscal year 2021 performance and were paid to all of the NEOs. - (4) The dollar amounts in column (g) summarize the amounts included in the "Other Compensation Table for Fiscal Year 2021" that follows, which reflects the types and dollar amounts of perquisites and other personal benefits provided to the NEOs during fiscal year 2021.
-For purposes of computing the dollar amounts of the items listed in the Other Compensation Table, except as otherwise noted, the actual incremental costs to the Company of providing the perquisites and other personal benefits to the NEOs were used.
-Each perquisite and other personal benefit included in the Other Compensation Table that follows is described in more detail in the narratives immediately following the table.
+Assumptions used in the calculation of these award amounts are included in Notes 1 and 14 to the consolidated financial statements included in our 2022 Annual Report.
+For 2022, the aggregate grant date fair value of equity awards reported in column (e) reflects the grant date fair value of performance-based stock units plus the grant date fair value of time-vested restricted stock units granted to the NEOs.
+The grant date fair value of the performance-based stock units at the maximum level of achievement is \$6,749,999 for Mr. Smith, \$1,710,017 for Mr. Scaglione, \$1,260,012 for Mr. Bleisch, \$1,080,010 for Mr. Gannfors and Mr. Leeper, and \$978,825 for Ms. Hlavinka. - (4) The amounts in column (f) for fiscal year 2022 reflect cash awards earned under the 2022 Annual Bonus Plan, which is previously discussed in more detail under the section entitled "The ODP Corporation 2022 Annual Bonus Plan."
+The amounts reported for fiscal year 2022 were based on fiscal year 2022 performance and were paid to all of the NEOs. - (5) The dollar amounts in column (g) summarize the amounts included in the "Other Compensation Table for Fiscal Year 2022" that follows, which reflects the types and dollar amounts of perquisites and other personal benefits provided to the NEOs during fiscal year 2022.
+For purposes of computing the dollar amounts of the items listed